 Burdock Root Health Benefits

-Burdock Root, a staple in ancient Chinese medicine has long been used to boost the immune system, lower blood pressure, purify blood, promote liver health and even decrease the likelihood of developing cancer.
-Some herbal medicine practitioners go as far as touting this herb to reverse signs of aging and increasing overall skin and hair health.
+Burdock Root, a staple in ancient Chinese medicine has long been used to support the immune system, blood pressure, and promote liver health.

 In this article, we'll take a look at the many Burdock root uses and health benefits.
 We'll even cover cover a few burdock root recipes and provide step by step instructions to make tea.

 What is Burdock Root?

 If you've ever ventured into the forest or even gone hiking, you've likely come across the Burdock plant.
 The small spiky seeds that get stuck on your shoes or clothes are the fruit of the Burdock plant.

 It is a member of the Asteraceae family of small plants.
 This family includes daisies, sunflowers and the like.
 Burdock plants grow wild almost everywhere in the world.
 However some countries have begun to cultivate it for its many homeopathic uses.

 While the pesky seeds are of no real use, the root of this small plant is where the magic happens.
 It can be eaten as a raw vegetable or cooked in soups or stews.
 However, Chinese herbal practitioners prefer to dry the root and prepare it in tea.
 It has a strong earthy flavor that makes a great hot or iced tea.